 Although I don’t actually live in a farmhouse, this farmhouse styled billy bookcase adds the character into our builder basic townhouse that I love.

-If you are looking for other helpful articles on bookcase styling, you may want to check out these:
+If you are looking for other helpful articles on farmhouse styling and Joanna Gaines’ inspired projects, you may want to check out these: